webplatform/docs/svg/elements/feComponentTransfer/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|feComponentTransfer allows the independent manipulation of each color channel (including the alpha channel) in the input graphic.}}
+{{Summary_Section|feComponentTransfer is a filter primitive which allows the independent manipulation of each color channel (including the alpha channel) in the input graphic.
+It is always a child element of a <filter > element and is the parent of child elements (feFuncR, feFuncG, feFuncB and feFuncA) that perform each color channel manipulation.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGComponentTransferElement
 |Content=<code>feComponentTransfer</code> in combination with its child elements (feFuncR, feFuncG, feFuncB and feFuncA) allows the independent manipulation of each color channel of the input graphic.

+Attributes:

+* in (optional): specifies the input graphic.
+If "in" is ommitted; and feComponentTransfer is the first primitive in a filter, the default value is SourceGraphic.
+Otherwise, the immediately preceding primitive's result is used as input.
+Permitted values for "in" are described below.
+* result (optional): creates a reference for the primitive's result that other primitives can use as the value of their "in" attribute.
+* color-interpolation-filters (optional): permitted values are "linearRGB" (default) and "sRGB".
+* x, y, width, height (optional): default to the size of the parent filter region.

+Like all filter primitives that accept an input, feComponentTransfer can accept the following values as input via the "in" attribute.

+* SourceGraphic: the target element(image, shape, group etc.) that references the filter
+* SourceAlpha: a graphic containing just the alpha channel of the target element.
+* BackgroundImage: the canvas beneath the SourceGraphic (requires a correctly specified "enable-background" attribute. (limited browser support as of Dec '12)
+* BackgroundAlpha: the alpha channel of the canvas beneath the SourceGraphic (requires a correctly specified "enable-background" attribute.
+Limited browser support as of Dec '12)
+* FillPaint: a pseudo-graphic equal to the size of the filter region filled with the fill property of the target element (limited browser support as of Dec '12)
+* StrokePaint: a pseudo-graphic equal to the size of the filter region filled with the stroke property of the target element (limited browser support as of Dec '12)
+* Primitive reference: the "result" of another primitive.

-Five types of color manipulation are offered:
+feComponentTransfer offers five types of color manipulations:

 * identity: sets the result pixel's color channel value equal to the input value
 * table: maps equal segments of a color channel to output ranges specified by a "tableValues" array